December is the best time to go

-After swimming all day in the sea and lounging at the beach, we love to retreat to the garden in the evenings and crack open a few bottles of beer or a bottle of wine on the balcony.
+My favourite room is Clinketts, garden view top floor, because I just love the sound of the garden at night.
+After swimming all day in the sea and lounging at the beach, we love to retreat to the garden in the evenings and crack open a few bottles of beer or wine on the balcony.
 The hotel also does a cracking Rum Punch!
-Evenings are warm and beautiful, the sky full of stars and so much natural life heard from the rustling palms, island birds and song of the whistling frogs!

-These restaurants, including Camelot, follow a formal dress-code, the same as any good restaurant at home: no shorts or sandals for men.
-Dinner is typically served early, with guests taking their seats at 7 or 8 pm.
-Reservations are highly recommended.
-It’s not a crowded island, but tables do sell out, sometimes weeks or months in advance.
+Most restaurants, including Camelot, follow a formal dress-code, which is the same as any good restaurant at home: no shorts or sandals for men.
+Dinner is typically served early at 7 or 8 pm and advance reservations are recommended.
+It’s not a crowded island, but tables do sell out, sometimes well in advance.

 Activities and Things to Do

 Even though most people don’t come to Barbados to do an awful lot, there are plenty of activities.
 Cobbler’s Cove has a tennis court and offers several water sports and activities for both adults and kids for free.

 I recommend a boat tour around the island’s shipwrecks and to swim with the sea turtles.
 It’s an incredible experience, they are so big and friendly and you can stroke their backs as they swim under you.
 Harrison’s Cave is another fun half-day activity, as well as a trip to the south of the island to visit Oistins Friday Night fish fry.